jon-jacky/Piety/editors/edsel.md

 run the Python *import* statement or *reload* function to import or reload that module into the *edsel* session, and then run the code in the module.

-Alternatively, you can bypass the file system and simply type the command *bimport()* or *breload()* to import or reload the module directly from the current text buffer -- without first writing it out to a file.
+Alternatively, you can bypass the file system and simply type the  Python command *bimport()* or *breload()* to import or reload the module directly from the current text buffer -- without first writing it out to a file.
 If you started  *edsel* by importing it into a Python session with *import edsel* etc. then you have to type *edsel.bimport()* etc.

 ## Using the system shell from edsel ##

 Our goal is to write and run Python code entirely within an *edsel* session.
-Nevertheless, it is sometimes necessary to resort to the host system shell to use version control or navigate the host file system.
+Nevertheless, it is sometimes necessary to resort to the host system shell, for example to navigate the host file system.

 The *edsel* *sh* function executes its argument (a string) with the system shell (*bash*, for example).
 So it is possible to run system commands